 I don’t know much about reincarnation, but once out of curiosity, I googled who died the day I was born.
 Howard Dietz.
 We have some eerie similarities.

 Because I’m a Leo, I’ve always loved lions.
-Howard Dietz is credited with creating the Lion mascot you see at the beginning of every MGM movie.
-And not only did he die the same day I was born, but it was in the same city!
+Howard Dietz created the Lion you see at the beginning of every MGM movie.
+Not only did he die the day I was born, but it was in the same city!

-You would think that losing your father and becoming one, would create some sort of balance.
+You would think losing your father and becoming one, would create some sort of balance.
 But my father couldn’t handle death.
 Not even new life could lead him from the depression that followed.

 My parents had an arrangement with their neighbors.
 They were supposed to drive her to the hospital when it was time.
 When it actually happened though, they “chickened out” and gave their car to my father to drive instead.

 My grandmother is yelling, “Can’t you see she’s pregnant!?
 There’s no time!
 Her husband is parking the car, we can’t lose him!”
 My mom is thinking that my dad, with his temper, is seriously going to fight this dude.

 At 5:38pm on July 30, 1983 I took my first breath in one of the most artistic and open minded places in the world, Greenwich Village.
 I was handed to my mother and father by a nurse with purple hair.
-Then it was back to harlem.
+Then it was back to Harlem.